Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Abstract

-Graphene has a remarkable low energy spectrum described by an effective Dirac model, whose interest resides in its ability to account for a wealth of fundamental aspects specific to massless Dirac fermions.
-Significant interest has lately been devoted to the study of vacancies \cite{sutherland1986localization, Lieb1989, PerreiraDisorderInduced, nanda2012electronic, liu2014determining, mao2016realization,Ovdat2017, PadmanabhanPhysRevB.93.165403, mao2017quantum, Ulybyshev2015PhysRevLett.114.246801, Ugeda2010PhysRevLett.104.096804} obtained by removing a neutral carbon atom.
-The presence of a single vacancy has interesting and unexpected consequences.
-It leads to the occurrence of a stable charge of order unity localised at the vacancy site and interacting with other charges of the conductor by means of an unscreened Coulomb potential \cite{Ovdat2017}.
-It also breaks the symmetry between the two triangular graphene sublattices hence inducing zero energy states at the Dirac point \cite{sutherland1986localization, Lieb1989,PerreiraDisorderInduced,nanda2012electronic}.
-These features have been noticed \cite{mao2016realization,liu2014determining}, however, their precise underlying mechanism and its relation to Dirac physics, if any, are yet to be investigated.
-Here we show the fractional and pseudo-scalar nature of this stable vacancy charge originating from the vacuum and insensitive to screening effects \cite{ShytovPhysRevLett.99.236801,BiswasPhysRevB.76.205122,DiVincenzoPhysRevB.29.1685}.
+The study of vacancies in graphene is a topic of growing interest.
+A single vacancy induces a localized stable charge of order unity interacting with other charges of the conductor through an unscreened Coulomb potential.
+It also breaks the symmetry between the two triangular graphene sublattices hence inducing zero energy states at the Dirac points.
+Here we show the fractional and pseudo-scalar nature of this vacancy charge.
 A continuous Dirac model is presented which relates zero modes to vacuum fractional charge and to a parity anomaly.
-This relation, constitutes an Index theorem and is achieved by using particular chiral boundary conditions \cite{atiyah1975spectral,AkkermansPhilosophicalMagazineB77.5,AkkermansEurPhyB1.1} which map the vacancy problem onto edge state physics and link zero energy states to topological features of the bulk alike the Hall effect or physics of kinks, vortices and monopoles.
-Vacancies in graphene thus allow to realise prominent features of $2+1$ quantum electrodynamics, e.g., charge fractionalisation and parity symmetry breaking \cite{Jackiw1976PhysRevD.13.3398,Redlich1984PhysRevLett.52.18,Semenoff1984PhysRevLett.53.2449,Fradkin1987PhysRevLett.57.2967,Stone1985PhysRevB.31.6112,Niemi1983PhysRevLett.51.2077,Niemi1984PhysRevD.30.809, Boyanovsky1985PhysRevD.31.3234,Chamon2008PhysRevB.77.235431,Jackiw1983,HeegerRevModPhys.60.781}, but without coupling to a gauge field.
-This essential difference makes vacancy physics relatively easy to implement and an interesting playground for topological switching and computation.
+This relation constitutes an Index theorem and is achieved by using particular chiral boundary conditions, which map the vacancy problem onto edge state physics.
+Vacancies in graphene thus allow to realize prominent features of $2+1$ quantum electrodynamics but without coupling to a gauge field.
+This essential difference makes vacancy physics relatively easy to implement and an interesting playground for topological \Omrie{state} switching.